Hawaii

 No, but the signature on your mail-in ballot must match your signature on file with the state.

-If the return envelope prevents counting of your ballot (for example: if it is unsigned or your signatures do not match), you will be notified by first class mail, telephone, or email.
+If there are errors on the return envelope containing your voted ballot (for example: if it is unsigned or your signatures do not match), you will be notified by first class mail, telephone, or email.

-You must “cure” (fix) the deficiency no later than five business days after the date of the election.
+You must “cure” (fix) the deficiency no later than five business days after the date of the election for your ballot to be counted.